xgrommx/rx-book/content/getting_started_with_rxjs/creating_and_querying_observable_sequences/creating_and_subscribing_to_simple_observable_sequences.md

 // => Observer 2: onNext: 3
 ```

-In the following example, we convert the previous cold observable sequence source to a hot one using the [`publish`](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/observable.md#rxobservableprototypepublishselector) operator, which returns an `ConnectableObservable` instance we name hot.
-The [`publish`](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/observable.md#rxobservableprototypepublishselector) operator provides a mechanism to share subscriptions by broadcasting a single subscription to multiple subscribers.
-The hot variable acts as a proxy and subscribes to source, then as it receives values from source, pushes them to its own subscribers.
-To establish a subscription to the backing source and start receiving values, we use the [`ConnectableObservable.prototype.connect()`](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/observable.md#connectableobservableprototypeconnect) method.
+In the following example, we convert the previous cold observable sequence source to a hot one using the [`publish`](https://github.com/Reactive-Extensions/RxJS/tree/master/doc/api/core/operators/publish.md) operator, which returns a `ConnectableObservable` instance we name `hot`.
+The [`publish`](https://github.com/Reactive-Extensions/RxJS/tree/master/doc/api/core/operators/publish.md) operator provides a mechanism to share subscriptions by broadcasting a single subscription to multiple subscribers.
+The `hot` variable acts as a proxy by subscribing to `source` and, as it receives values from `source`, pushing them to its own subscribers.
+To establish a subscription to the backing source and start receiving values, we use the [`ConnectableObservable.prototype.connect`](https://github.com/Reactive-Extensions/RxJS/tree/master/doc/api/core/operators/connect.md) method.
 Since `ConnectableObservable` inherits `Observable`, we can use `subscribe` to subscribe to this hot sequence even before it starts running.
-Notice that in the example, the hot sequence has not been started when subscription1 subscribes to it.
+Notice that in the example, the hot sequence has not been started when `subscription1` subscribes to it.
 Therefore, no value is pushed to the subscriber.
-After calling Connect, values are then pushed to subscription1.
-After a delay of 3 seconds, subscription2 subscribes to hot and starts receiving the values immediately from the current position (3 in this case) until the end.
+After calling Connect, values are then pushed to `subscription1`.
+After a delay of 3 seconds, `subscription2` subscribes to `hot` and starts receiving the values immediately from the current position (3 in this case) until the end.
 The output looks like this:

 ```
 // => Current time: 1382562433256